Is It Time For A Diabetes Screening? Understanding When and Why To Get Tested

 These are general guidelines.
 Your own healthcare provider may suggest a different schedule based on your full medical history.

-Practical Insight: If you've had a previous result in the pre-diabetic range, regular follow-up testing can help you and your medical adviser track whether lifestyle changes are having a measurable impact on your blood glucose levels.
+Practical Insight: If you have had a previous result in the pre-diabetic range, regular follow-up testing can help you and your medical adviser track whether lifestyle changes are having a measurable impact on your blood glucose levels.

 What Do Diabetes Screening Results Mean?